 Elizabeth Hickey, LMT, RN-BSN, EMT, CPR-I, BA

 My name is Beth Hickey and I graduated from Fairfield University with a degree in Psychology / Business in 1992.
 I received my bodywork education at the Massage Institute of New England in Somerville, MA 2006 and Rhode Island Reflexology Academy 2010.
 I am also proud to report I've recently obtained my RN license after training at some of the best teaching hospitals in the country: MGH and Lahey Clinic and more.
 I plan on continuing my Massage business with the increased knowledge of medical conditions, pain management and symptom control.

-I realized the prevalence of undertreated pain in the adult population, and the ensuing loss of productivity and quality of life from conditions such as musculoskeletal pain, sequelae of medical procedures or just the stress response itself increasing pain perception.
+I realized the prevalence of undertreated pain in the adult population, and the ensuing loss of productivity and quality of life from conditions such as musculoskeletal pain, sequelae of medical procedures or just the stress response itself affecting pain perception.
 Holistic therapy seemed like a great way to be part of the solution of wellness and adjunct pain management.

 I incorporate the latest massage techniques and relaxation methods to help both injured and non-injured people enhance their physical functioning, reduce pain and improve mental focus.
 Studies show that healing and pain are affected by Central Nervous System irritation and the ability of the mind to rest and distribute healing nutrients to the tissues appropriately.
 I hope my practice will aid your process toward wellness and improved quality of life.

-I have received contining education in Masssage for: Sports Massage, Thai Bodywork, Pre-natal Massage, Low Back pain healing techniques, Auriculartherapy, Accupressure, and more.
+I have received contining education credit in Masssage for: Sports Massage, Low Back pain healing techniques, Thai Bodywork, Pre-natal Massage, Auriculartherapy, Accupressure, and more.

 CHARITY: OPERATION SMILE - GIVE A CHILD A SMILE!!